Ronco Canavese: Geography

-In April of that year, the Politecnico di Torino installed two new weather stations as part of the national recovery plan (PNRR) project "Montagna Digitale e Sostenibile".
-These stations, located at the sports facility in Via Valprato and at the former school in the Tressi hamlet, supplement an existing ARPA Piemonte station and contribute to collecting local climate data.
-Although not certified for official use, the data supports scientific research and regional meteorological networks.

-That same month, Ronco Canavese was affected by a severe rainstorm that caused flooding and landslides throughout the Soana Valley.
-Roads such as Crotto–Tiglietto and Cernisio–Servino were temporarily closed due to washouts, and several hamlets including Convento and Villanuova experienced stream overflows.
-Trail networks also suffered damage, including the Ronco–Tiglietto path.
-In response, the municipality and Gran Paradiso National Park rangers formed a 24/7 emergency task force to conduct surveys and coordinate repairs.
-Restoration and resilience planning are underway, prompted in part by signs of changing climate conditions, such as unusually low snowlines during the storm.

-One of the most ambitious development efforts in the region is Progetto Apice, launched in 2025 to counter mountain depopulation and promote local entrepreneurship.
-The project, supported by the Compagnia di San Paolo foundation and Réseau Entreprendre Piemonte, identifies the Soana Valley—including Ronco Canavese, Valprato, and Ingria—as a "laboratory of social innovation."
-It provides mentoring, training, and financial support to entrepreneurs under 40, with up to ten projects undergoing incubation and six receiving grants of up to €25,000.
-Initiatives may include agro-tourism, local services, or reuse of unused public buildings.
-The mayor, Lorenzo Giacomino, described the initiative as "a real opportunity for young people to build a future in our mountains".

 History

 Ronco Canavese has medieval origins, with the first parish church established in the 13th century.
 In 1280, the village's parish split from the older parish of Campiglia, indicating an established community by that time.
 For centuries, the local economy was based on subsistence agriculture, pastoralism, and small-scale crafts.
 The village's copper forge at Castellaro, dating to 1675, used water power from mountain streams to produce copper and iron tools.
 This forge operated until 1950 and even produced materials like cookware and possibly armaments during the Napoleonic era.

 Like many alpine communities, Ronco Canavese experienced waves of emigration in the 19th and 20th centuries.
 Many residents left seasonally or permanently to find work, notably as woodworkers and glassmakers abroad.
 The statues at the Santuario Madonna del Crest in the hamlet of Castellaro depict a glassblower and coppersmith under the Virgin's gaze, and inside an altar of 68 votive lights commemorates the valley men who died working in France and Switzerland.

 During the 1900s, especially after World War II, depopulation accelerated as young people moved to cities for better opportunities.
 The valley also endured natural disasters; for example, the catastrophic floods of 1993–1994 and 2000 caused severe damage in Val Soana, washing out roads and bridges.